caracal-pipeline/caracal-docs/sphinx/manual/reduction/crosscal/index.rst

   (*set_refant*).
 If *false* then CASA BANDPASS will decide which reference antenna to use.
 * Whether to normalise the bandpass to have average amplitude and phase of 1 and 0, repsectively (*solnorm*).

-MeerKATHI can calibrate the bandpass with the above options in a single run of the CASA task BANDPASS.
+Caracal can calibrate the bandpass with the above options in a single run of the CASA task BANDPASS.
 However, a single run of BANDPASS may not be ideal when calculating a time-independent bandpass from calibrator scans spread over a long time interval.
 This is because the vector time-average of the calibrator's raw visibilities, which is calculated before solving for the time-independent bandpass, may be corrupted by the variation of the antenna gains with time.
 In this case it is better to correct for such gain variations *before* time-averaging the calibrator's visibilities and calculating the time-independent bandpass.
-MeerKATHI allows users to do this through the parameter *remove_ph_time_var*.
+Caracal allows users to do this through the parameter *remove_ph_time_var*.
 Setting this parameter to *true* results in the following three steps (instead of a single run of BANDPASS):

 * A first run of BANDPASS with the solution interval set by *solint* and with *combine=""* (regardless of